 We then compared the build envelope of each printer as well as the quality of the build plate, noting if we had had any persistent bed adhesion issues throughout the testing process.
 We also awarded more points for models that were compatible with generic filaments, not limiting the printer to filament made by the manufacturer.
 Finally, we compared the hot end and cooling of each model.
 We did this by checking and comparing the temperature range, and thus the range of filaments each model was compatible with, and the number of layer cooling fans present.

 Our final metric accounts for the residual 10% of the score.
 To test the support and reliability of each printer, we contacted the customer support for each manufacturer, rating the contact methods and their overall helpfulness.
-We also compared the warranty included with each printer, as well as if there were any support videos available on the web.
+We also noted whether there were any support videos available on the web.